riza-committee/riza-committee.github.io/_posts/2022-03-14-announcement.md

 in attempts to become user-friendly, while unfortunately failing to address some core centralization issues.

-there have been a few attempts at building dweb on blockchain, but while blockchain is a useful technology (and *we will incorporate it as a part* of our network, e.g. as a source of timestamps), solely blockchain-based projects are doomed to fail to be truly decentralized because as we know by definition blockchain is based on consensus that is emerging online — something that cannot be achieved when the network is fractured, for instance, by government and corporate censorship, or let's say even space (imagine networking on mars).
+there have been a few attempts at building dweb on blockchain; but while blockchain is a useful technology (and *we will incorporate it as a part* of our network, e.g. as a source of timestamps), solely blockchain-based projects are doomed to fail to be truly decentralized; as we know by definition blockchain is based on consensus that is emerging online — something that cannot be achieved when the network is fractured, for instance, by government and corporate censorship, or let's say even space (imagine networking on mars).

 furthermore, a network of the future needs to finally put the user back in control of the data flow: what information is downloaded, stored and uploaded